 And that’s that.

 Did this help, or did I just make things one million times more difficult, by introducing you to more options than you can handle?
 As you can see, there are SO many wonderful companies that you could choose to support with your business.
 Personally, we like to spread the love!
-They all deserve it.
 Note that this list is not inclusive of all organic seed sellers out there, but these are the ones that we are most aware of, have heard great reviews for, and/or use and love ourselves.